 - Meanwhile, in a bowl, combine flour with baking powder, baking soda, salt and rosemary.
 Lay to one side.
 Line a 12-count muffin tin with muffin liners, grease with baking spray and lay to one side.

-- In a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer) combine sugar and butter and blend (on medium-high speed) until smooth and combined, about 2 to 3 minutes.
-Stop to scrape sides of bowl, as necessary.
+- In the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl with a hand mixer) combine sugar and butter and blend (on medium-high speed) until smooth and combined, about 2 to 3 minutes.
+Stop to scrape sides of bowl with a spatula, as necessary.

 - Blend in vanilla extract.
 Then, blend in eggs (one at a time).

-- Alternating with flour mixture and milk, blend into mixture.
+- Alternating with flour mixture and milk, blend into sugar/butter mixture.
 Don't over mix.
 Stop to scrape sides of bowl, as necessary.

-- Dust 1.25 cups of partridgeberries and white chocolate with 2 to 3 tablespoons of flour, stirring to coat, and FOLD into batter with a spatula being careful not to break too many partridgeberries.
+- In a bowl, dust 1 ¼ cups of partridgeberries and white chocolate with 2 to 3 tablespoons of flour, stirring to coat.

 - Scoop muffin batter into liners (I have them filled up).
 Top each muffin with a few extra partridgeberries (the remaining ¼ cup).

-- Bake 22 to 24 minutes or until a toothpick inserted into the centre of a muffin comes out clean of wet batter when inserted (because ovens can vary, check on at the 20 minute mark).
+- Bake 22 to 24 minutes or until a toothpick inserted into the centre of a muffin comes out clean of wet batter.
+Note: because ovens can vary, check on at the 20 minute mark.

 - Allow to cool in pan 10 minutes before removing and allowing to cool another 15 to 20 on a wire rack.
 Enjoy!